ComposableFi/composable/code/xcvm/SPEC.md

 # 3. Encoding

 Different chains may choose to accept different encodings as the main entry point for contract calls.
-Such encodings can include but are not limited to `scale`, `ethabi`, or `bors`.
+Such encodings can include but are not limited to `scale`, `ethabi`, `bors`, `borsh`.
 Chain-to-chain calls are always in a single encoding: `protobuf`, which is used within the transport.

-`protobuf` is generally not deterministic.
-XCVM restricts encoders and decoders to a deterministic subset of protobuf.
+`protobuf` is generally [not deterministic](https://protobuf.dev/programming-guides/encoding/).
+XCVM restricts encoders and decoders to a [deterministic subset of protobuf](https://docs.cosmos.network/main/architecture/adr-027-deterministic-protobuf-serialization).

 ## 3.1.
 JSON Encoding